Comprehensive Guide to FLORENCE – Home of the Medici, Cradle of the Renaissance

 Biblioteca Medicea Laurenziana – Basilica di San Lorenzo

-A five minutes walk north of the church is the landmarks that illustrate most prominently the Medici’s power and impact.
+A five-minute walk north of the church is the landmarks that illustrate most prominently the Medici’s power and impact.
 In a massive square is a group of imposing buildings underlining why Lorenzo da Medici went by the nickname of Il Magnifico, the magnificent.

 Biblioteca Medicea Laurenziana